saeed-sufi/travel-agency/README.md

   git branch -d count-to-fifteen
   // create a new branch and check out to it in one move: git checkout -b our-features
-  // if you want a dedicated commit for the merge: git merge our-features --no-ff
+  // if you want a dedicated commit for the merge.
+If you have lots of commits already, then it's better to merge with disabled fast forward. git merge our-features --no-ff
   // show a list of branches:
   git branch